-Soviets create a new nuclear submarine that runs silent due to a revolutionary propulsion system.
-Russian sub captain defects, goal of taking it to the U.S.A. to prevent the Russians from using the sub to wreak nuclear (missile) war against the U.S. Lots of plot turns and twists in this high-tech thriller.
-Written by
+In November 1984, at the height of the Cold War, the Soviet Union creates a new nuclear submarine that runs silent due to a revolutionary propulsion system.
+The Russian submarine Captain, Marko Ramius (Sir Sean Connery), defects.
+His goal is taking it to the U.S. to prevent the Russians from using it to start nuclear war against the U.S.

 66 of 102 people found this review helpful.

 Was this review helpful to you?

 | Report this